Promise To Kate Day of Discovery 2017

 Students and chaperones were chartered from Jacksonville to Gainesville and upon arrival were given a quick introduction to the research team at the CNG and then the participants were divided into groups for interactive tours in the various labs in the CNG.
 Each group visited four scientific research stations.

 The first station gave an explanation as to how fruit flies are used to study human disease and the groups were able to view flies under a microscope to view some of the distinct features of the fruit fly that are used for research.
 Second was an interactive station where the students were able to isolate genomic DNA from strawberries using a similar protocol to what is used for DNA isolation in the lab for research.
 The third station provided the group with an introduction as to how cell culture models are used in research and some of the different tools used in research, including various microscopes such as a phase contrast, bight-field microscopes and a fluorescence confocal microscope.
 The last station was also interactive with each participant learning how to load an agarose gel and why gel electrophoresis is important to research.
-The stations were a lot of fun for both the organizers and the students and the students lover the hands on activities.
+The stations were a lot of fun for both the organizers and the students and the students loved the hands on activities.

 After all groups toured the stations, lunch was served and presentations were given by two of the CNG lead researchers, Drs.
 Andy Berglund and Eric Wang.
 This discussion focused on how they each got involved in their respective research fields, the opportunities that are available in research, some information on the difference between basic/bench research vs. clinical research, industry vs. academic jobs, and how research is funded.
 Following their presentations, a panel of members of the Center for NeuroGenetics was available to answer questions regarding career paths and the various opportunities for education in Science.